Linguistic history of India: Modern Tamil

 The Nannul remains the standard normative grammar for modern literary Tamil, which therefore continues to be based on Middle Tamil of the 13th century rather than on Modern Tamil.
 In contrast, colloquial spoken Tamil has undergone several changes.
 For example, the traditional method of conjugating verbs to express negation has largely fallen out of use.
 Instead, speakers now often use different words or phrases to indicate negation, which may involve changing the structure of the sentence rather than altering the verb forms.
 This shift means that negation is no longer marked by specific verb conjugations as it was in earlier forms of Tamil.
 Modern spoken Tamil also shows a number of sound changes, in particular, a tendency to lower high vowels in initial and medial positions, and the disappearance of vowels between plosives and between a plosive and rhotic.

 Contact with European languages also affected both written and spoken Tamil.
 Changes in written Tamil include the use of European-style punctuation and the use of consonant clusters that were not permitted in Middle Tamil.
 The syntax of written Tamil has also changed, with the introduction of new aspectual auxiliaries and more complex sentence structures, and with the emergence of a more rigid word order that resembles the syntactic argument structure of English.
 Simultaneously, a strong strain of linguistic purism emerged in the early 20th century, culminating in the Pure Tamil Movement which called for removal of all Sanskritic and other foreign elements from Tamil.
-It received some support from Dravidian parties and nationalists who supported Tamil independence.
+It received some support from Dravidian parties and nationalists who supported Tamil secessionism.
 This led to the replacement of a significant number of Sanskrit loanwords by Tamil equivalents, though many others remain.